DukeRobotics/robosub-ros/src/controls/README.md

   - ```/sim/move```
     + An array of 8 floats [-1,1] describing the allocation of the thrusters sent to the simulation
     + Type: std_msgs/Float32MultiArray

-### Important Notes

-Only the most recently updated Desired State Topic will be used in movement.
-Therefore any updates will override the current movement of the robot.
-Controls will warn you if more than one Desired State Topic is being published to at any given time to prevent such issues.
-Also, if Controls stops receiving Desired State messages at a high enough rate [TBD], it will warn you and will output zero power for safety purposes.

-The controls algorithm will output all 0's unless it is enabled with a call to rosservice as detailed in the setup.
-This is intended to act as an emergency stop that cuts off all power to the thrusters if necessary.

 ## How It Works (Structure and Flow)